pytorch/tutorials/recipes_source/xeon_run_cpu.rst

    * - ``--ncores-per-instance``
      - int
      - 0
-     - Number of cores used by every instance.
+     - Number of cores used by each instance.
    * - ``--node-id``
      - int
      - -1
-     - Node id for multi-instance, by default all nodes will be used.
+     - The node ID to be used for multi-instance, by default all nodes will be used.
    * - ``--core-list``
      - str
      - ``''``
-     - Specify the core list as ``'core_id, core_id, ....'`` or core range as ``'core_id-core_id'``.
+     - To specify the core list as ``'core_id, core_id, ....'`` or core range as ``'core_id-core_id'``.
 By dafault all the cores will be used.
    * - ``--use-logical-core``
      - bool
      - False
      - By default only physical cores are used.
-Specify this flag to use logical cores.
+Specifying this flag enables logical cores usage.
    * - ``--skip-cross-node-cores``
      - bool
      - False
-     - Prevent the workload to be executed on cores across NUMA nodes.
+     - To prevent the workload to be executed on cores across NUMA nodes.
    * - ``--rank``
      - int
      - -1
-     - Specify instance index to assign ncores_per_instance for rank; otherwise ncores_per_instance will be assigned sequentially to the instances.
+     - To specify instance index to assign ncores_per_instance for rank; otherwise ncores_per_instance will be assigned sequentially to the instances.
    * - ``--multi-instance``
      - bool
      - False